Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/post-editor.rst

 In order for the map to be loaded by the server the only sub-folders that are required are the ``entities`` folder and the ``region`` folder.
 If your map needs to contain functioning villagers the ``poi`` folder is also required.
 Otherwise, all other sub-folders and files in the world's folder can be discarded before compiling.
-This will make the world unable to be loaded in singleplayer, so it is recommended to handle compilation and final file management on github.
+This will make the world unable to be loaded in single-player, so it is recommended to handle compilation and final file management on GitHub.

 To reiterate previous warning, the savings provided are very small, and it is **not recommended** for normal maps.